 - Kampala, Uganda

 - Accra, Ghana

 - Casablanca, Morrocco

 To determine which cities should be included in the list, we used the newest Global Startup Ecosystem Rankings Report by StartupBlink that analyzes startup ecosystems in 1,000 cities and 100 countries.

-Based on the Global Startup Ecosystem Rankings Report 2019, results for Africa are mixed.
-No country has made it to the top 50 this time.
-However, there are 14 African countries in the top 100 list.
-Additionally, most of the cities ranked had climbed the rankings ladder up.
+Based on the report, results for Africa are mixed.
+No country has made it to the top 50 in 2020.
+However, there are 11 African countries in the top 100 list – Featuring for the first time, Cape Verde and Somalia

 10. Casablanca, Morocco

-Ranked 284th globally, Casablanca is a leading country’s startup hub.
+Ranked at 10th on the continent, Casablanca is a Morrocco’s leading startup hub.
 This city is also a port city and commercial hub in western Morocco, fronting the Atlantic Ocean.
 Casablanca, unlike other locations in Morocco, has several coworking spaces to choose from.
 Other than that, there are organizations and local startups that work hard to connect ecosystem players and encourage idea-sharing for a culture of collaborative innovation.